Last updated on 2023-06-27

 Cross Checks for Conductivity, Temperature, and Turbidity

-For conductivity, temperature, and turbidity, independently calibrated hand-held meters (see the Appendix) should be used to cross-check the monitoring station sensor accuracy for these parameters.
+For conductivity, temperature, and turbidity, independently calibrated hand-held meters (see the Commercial Sensors in the appendix) should be used to cross-check the monitoring station sensor accuracy for these parameters.
 See the EnviroDIY Monitoring Stations – Quality Control Quick Guide for step-by-step instructions.

 Cross Checks for Water Depth